 I’ve stopped checking the news first thing in the morning.
-In fact, I don’t do any social media (and only occasionally go through my email) before I’ve checked off a long morning to-do list that sets me up for a productive day: making my bed, eating breakfast, taking my vitamins, squeezing in a bit of exercise, spending some time with my kids, and writing out the things I want to accomplish for the day.
+In fact, I don’t look at any social media (and only occasionally go through my email) before I’ve checked off a long morning to-do list that sets me up for a productive day.
+I make my bed, eat breakfast, take my vitamins, squeeze in a bit of exercise, spend some time with my kids and write out the things I want to accomplish for the day.

-We can obviously start by exposing ourselves to less anger-inducing elements.
+We can start by exposing ourselves to less anger-inducing elements.
 Hit that unfollow button if you need to.
 Get off of Twitter for a while.
-Mitigating our consumption of media that will make us angry is important, but when anger strikes without warning, it helps to take a break before moving onto the next part of your day.
-Mindfulness meditation (a method I personally use) can be a total game changer in keeping the lasting effects of anger at bay.
-You can use an app like Headspace or simply bring awareness to your breath for a minute or two while your emotional state is still shaky.
+Mitigating our consumption of media that makes us angry is important.
+But when anger strikes without warning, it helps to take a break in order to calm yourself down.
+Mindfulness meditation (a method I use) can be a total game-changer in keeping the lasting effects of anger at bay.
+You can use an app like Headspace or simply bring awareness to your breath for a minute or two if your emotional state is still shaky.
 Getting back to the present before you go forward can clear your mind and help you make sure you’re making the best decisions in the long term.